 Lydia Quezada (of Mata Ortiz) is most noted for her development of a matte, semi-matte and polished black process for decorating her distinctively delicate pieces.

-Effie Garcia works with her husband, Orville, to form and carve her pieces, sand the carved sections and then outlining those carved sections cameo-fashion with watered clay, which turns matte black when the piece is ground-fired in an oxygen-reduction atmosphere or matte red if it's fired in open air.
+Effie Garcia (of Santa Clara) works with her husband, Orville, to form and carve her pieces, sand the carved sections and then outlining those carved sections cameo-fashion with watered clay, which turns matte black when the piece is ground-fired in an oxygen-reduction atmosphere or matte red if it's fired in open air.